TeamNovaSoft/discord-bot/readme.md

 This example will schedule two messages:
 - "Hello World!" will be sent to `canal1` on `2024-11-15` at `10:00 AM`.
 - "Good Morning!" will be sent to `canal2` on `2024-11-15` at `12:00 PM`.
-- **TIMEZONE**: The time zone in which the scheduled messages should be executed.
+- **TIME_ZONE**: The time zone in which the scheduled messages should be executed.
 For example, `America/Argentina/Buenos_Aires` can be used for Argentina's time zone.
 ### Cron Job Time Format
 The `datetime` field in `SCHEDULED_MESSAGES` follows the ISO 8601 format:
 ```